Direct analysis in real time: Formation of metastable species

 As the gas (M) enters the ion source, an electric potential in the range of +1 to +5 kV is applied to generate a glow discharge.
-The glow discharge plasma contains and short-lived energetic species including electrons, ions, and excimers.
+The glow discharge plasma contains short-lived energetic species including electrons, ions, and excimers.
 Ion/electron recombination leads to the formation of long-lived excited-state neutral atoms or molecules (metastable species, M*) in the flowing afterglow region.
 The DART gas can be heated from room temperature (RT) to 550 °C to facilitate desorption of analyte molecules.
 Heating is optional but may be necessary depending on the surface or chemical being analyzed.
 The heated stream of gaseous metastable species passes through a porous exit electrode that is biased to a positive or negative potential in the range 0 to 530V.
 When biased to a positive potential, the exit electrode acts to remove electrons and negative ions formed by Penning ionization from the gas stream to prevent ion/electron recombination and ion loss.
 If the exit electrode is biased to a negative potential, electrons can be generated directly from the electrode material by surface Penning ionization.
 An insulator cap at the terminal end of the ion source protects the operator from harm.